 Because college students are particularly mobile phone dependent, QR codes should be embedded in all aspects of college recruiting.

-These codes are also powerful recruiting tools because they easily allow for effective tracking analytics that can identify sources and usage rates.
+These codes are also powerful recruiting tools because they easily enable for effective tracking analytics that can identify sources and usage rates.

 These codes can also be used for non-recruiting purposes including check-ins and to provide employee, vendor, and customer information.

-Ways to use QR code for recruiting staff
+Ways to use QR codes for job application

-There are literally dozens of ways in which these codes have been or can be used to provide recruiting information to prospects and candidates.
+There are literally dozens of ways to use QR codes for job application and to provide recruiting information to prospects and candidates.

 Some of them include:

 A small space in a newspaper or magazine is not enough to provide a complete job description.